John Street (snooker referee): Career

 Street started working for the Pearl Assurance company in 1968, and was an insurance agent until leaving the role to focus on refereeing professionally in 1986.

-His final match was at the 1997 Benson & Hedges Masters final when Steve Davis defeated Ronnie O'Sullivan 10–8 after trailing 4–8.
-This match was interrupted by a woman streaking.
-In all, Street refereed Masters finals.

 Street refereed in five World Championship finals between 1980 and 1995.
-He handled the 1992 final between Jimmy White and Stephen Hendry when Hendry came from 8–14 behind to win the match 18–14 by winning 10 consecutive frames.
+He handled the 1992 final between White and Stephen Hendry when Hendry came from 8–14 behind to win the match 18–14 by winning 10 consecutive frames.

 During the qualifying competition for the 1987 British Open, Higgins threatened Street while holding his neck, an incident that snooker historian Clive Everton wrote was "glossed over".
-In 1992, Higgins was fined £500 by the World Professional Billiards and Snooker Association for "failing to accord [Street] appropriate dignity and respect" at the 1991 UK Championship.
-After Higgins's defeat at the 1994 UK Championship by Dave Harold in a match refereed by Smith, Higgins called Street "incompetent", claimed that he need an eye test and said that he would rather have a "man off the street" refereeing.
-Street later reflected that "I just wish [that Higgins had] concentrated on his wonderful snooker talent more and kept his temper in check.
+In 1992, Higgins was fined £500 by the World Professional Billiards and Snooker Association (WPBSA) for "failing to accord [Street] appropriate dignity and respect" at the 1991 UK Championship.
+After Higgins's defeat at the 1994 UK Championship by Dave Harold in a match refereed by Street, Higgins called him "incompetent", claimed that he needed an eye test and said that he would rather have a "man off the street" refereeing.
+Street later commented that he wished Higgins has "concentrated on his wonderful snooker talent more and kept his temper in check.
 I know some referees were frightened of him, but I always stood my ground, as did John Williams, which probably worked against us at times."

+He reduced the number of matches that he refereed from 1995 because he was appointed by the WPBSA as their Referee Assessor/Coach.
+His final match was at the 1997 Benson & Hedges Masters final when Steve Davis defeated Ronnie O'Sullivan 10–8 after trailing 4–8.
+This match was interrupted by a woman streaking.
+In all, Street refereed 12 Masters finals; the World Snooker Tour website called him "the leading referee in the early years of the Masters".

 Street wrote and self-published The Billiards and Snooker Referees' Handbook: An In-depth Guide to the History, Rules of the Games and the Art of Refereeing (1998) with Peter Rook.
 In an interview for Jack Karnehm's book World Snooker (1981), Street replied that a good referee, "You must want to be a referee rather than a player, spectator or anything else.
 It's a disease really, an obsession.
 Get a bunch of referees together and all they do is debate the rules for hours."
 He added that "you must be in control yet be unobtrusive."